simongarton/AdventOfCode/readme.md

 Excellent.
 A map with obstructions, and you have to map out where a guard walks, following certain rules.
 Part 2 involved placing additional obstructions to try and get him to walk in an infinite loop.
-I came up with a brute force solution for this which took some minutes : so came up with two optimisations (only put obstructions where the guard would have walked anyway; keep track of where I have been each time _and in which direction I was going_ and if I repeat, then I must be in an infinite loop.
+I came up with a brute force solution for this which took some minutes ... so came up with two optimisations : only put obstructions where the guard would have walked anyway; keep track of where I have been each time _and in which direction I was going_ and if I repeat, then I must be in an infinite loop.
 Now finishing in about 86 seconds.